odan/odan.github.io/_posts/2020-12-09-slim4-php-view.md

 Latte is a template engine for PHP which eases your work and ensures the output is protected against vulnerabilities, such as XSS.
 It's the first PHP engine introducing context-aware escaping and link checking.
 Latte also works with Slim 4, e.g. [LatteView](https://github.com/ujpef/latte-view/blob/master/src/LatteView.php#L57)

+### Blade

+[Blade](https://github.com/illuminate/view) is the simple, yet powerful templating engine that is included with Laravel.
+Unlike some PHP templating engines, Blade does not restrict you from using plain PHP code in your templates.
+In fact, all Blade templates are compiled into plain PHP code and cached until they are modified.

+There are some components like [jenssegers/blade](https://github.com/jenssegers/blade) to use a standalone version of Laravel's Blade templating engine outside of Laravel.
+Unfortunately, this installs a lot of additional Laravel dependencies in your project.

 ### Laminas-View